makrai/notes/dowty82-gramm-rel-in-montague.md

     * ergative patterning consistently in some tenses but never in others
 * I have not even mentioned semantic notions like "agent" and "patient" in my
   * in a referential theory of semantics and compositional principles
-  * it suffices to identify, e.g., a transitive verb's meaning with a relation
+  * it suffices to identify, eg a transitive verb's meaning with a relation
   * it is only in the domain of lexical semantics that notions like agentivity
     * what enable one to determine whether an arbitrary pair is a member thereof
     * Dowty (1979) for extensive discussion of lexical semantics)